 The aim of this solution is to ensure that the 27 protected areas have high-quality budgeted management plans capable of securing adequate government funding for their successful management.

-4. Introduction of biodiversity offsets in Kazakhstan based on the example of the Ustyurt pilot area
+4. Introduction of biodiversity offsets as a formal instrument in Kazakhstan

 The purpose of the financial solution is to introduce a new effective mechanism for the conservation of biodiversity during the industrial projects implementation on the example of the Kansu project.
 Kazakhstan is an industrial country, industrial development of the territory will continue and the introduction of a financial solution will allow avoiding similar problems in the future.